 Summary of discussion on principle and structure proposals

-It was observed that the summary shown in clause 5.3 of TD812 still applies.
+It was observed that the summary shown in clause 5.3 of TD812 and below still applies.

+There is consensus that the process of restructuring is to be started.
+However, there are diverging views with regard to the extent and timeframe restructuring should occur.

+Various members expressed that changes need to be done carefully.

+Some members propose that some changes should be done already at WTSA-20/21.
+The proposals available, including those already presented to the past meetings and those submitted to this meeting, are summarized in TD842R1.
+There are proposals for merging whole SGs as well as for moving parts of existing SGs into new SGs (or adding them to other existing SGs).
+None of the available proposals favours changes to SG 15.
+None of the proposals favours enlarging the number of SGs.

+A tendency was observed to keep current SG17’s work in one place as well as SG12’s QoS/QoE work in one place.
+It was pointed out that being the Lead Study Group does not necessarily mean the SG does all the work that the SG leads.

+Some members propose that before restructuring measures are implemented, a thorough analytical study identifying criteria for restructuring measures should be undertaken by TSAG & SG leaders supported by TSB.
+This study may make it possible to do changes to the structure during the next Study Period or at WTSA-24.
+An evaluation of options for restructuring should be made against results of this study.
+A starting point of the study could be using the seven high level SG structure principles generated by WTSA-16 enhanced by more scientific and systematic criteria, inter alia taking into account data about participation and statistics.
+TD841R1 is a collection of views on restructuring principles mapped with the seven high level structure principles.

 In addition to that summary that was noted, that most contributions from members proposing changes to the structure already at WTSA-20 either favour 8 or 9 study groups.
 A commonality between these proposals is also that the work of SG 3 should be kept in one place as well as the work of SG 9.

 It was indicated by several delegates that SGs should focus on their technical work and should not comment on ITU-T wide SG restructuring.
-SG17 agreed to withdraw TD896.
-TD842R1 was further updated to TD842R2 to reflect this change.
+SG17 Chairman agreed not to include TD896 into TD842R1 .
+It was updated to TD842R2 to reflect this change.
+In addition, SG17 Chairman proposed clarifications to items m2) and m3) under SG17.
+TD842R2 was then further updated to TD842R3 to include this change.

 Due to a request of some members, the Rapporteur indicated his intention to ask TSAG if the RG-WP should continue to try to find commonalities on SG restructuring proposals, or assume the same SG structure as it is now and focus on changes within the current SG structure.